HorseWorld rescues neglected, mistreated and abandoned horses, ponies and donkeys, saving the lives of up to 100 animals every year.

 We work alongside the police, fire and rescue services, vets and other charities to rescue horses, ponies and donkey's in the South West of England.

 Horses that come into HorseWorld's care often need emergency care and we have vets on call 24 hours a day to assist with rescues.
-Our dedicated team of grooms work through all hours to save the lives of horses.
+Our dedicated team of grooms work around the clock to save the lives of horses.

 Once we rescue a horse and it has been nursed back to health we can begin rehabilitation work.
-Our training team work patiently with horses from all backgrounds, in some cases we don't know their story so training begins with the smallest steps to gain the horses trust.
-Some horses go on to have wonderful ridden careers whereas others we decide have been through too much and they live a quiet life as a companion pony.
+Our training team work patiently with horses from all backgrounds, in most cases we don't know their history, so training begins with the smallest steps to gain the horses trust.
+Some horses go on to have wonderful ridden careers whereas others have psychological and physical problems, so they live a quiet life as a companion pony.

 All the horses here have a story to tell, some have happy endings and some do not but all horses that come to HorseWorld for how ever long know what its like to feel real love and care.To report an urgent case of animal neglect, cruelty or abandonment please call 01275 832067, or email the Equine Welfare Team.